 Pack of 10 push-in style with grommet

 If you're using a PayPal account, double-check the address you have on file, as that is where your items will be delivered by default.
 You will be responsible for shipping costs if we have to resend your items.

 To add one or both of our chicken coop plans, first order items on this page, then click here, add plans to cart, and proceed to checkout.

 DELIVERY TIME: Please allow 2 days for processing on all items.
 Poultry nipples and brooder bottles ship via USPS First Class (2-3 days for delivery).
-Hanging waterers ship via USPS Parcel Post (2-9 days for delivery).
+Hanging waterers ship via USPS Priority Mail (2-3 days) or Parcel Post (2-9 days).

 What you get.

 These are not kits.
-Our chicken nipple waterers arrive fully assembled and ready to use.
+Our chicken nipple waterers arrive fully assembled and come with lids and hooks, so they're ready to use.
 Eva tells you all about the bucket waterers in the video below, or you can read on for the details:

 Includes holder, screws, and a hardwood backing plate for attaching to a wire, cardboard, or plastic wall.